OCTOBER 2024

 • What might this comparison indicate about the equity and adequacy of funding for students with disabilities?

 In this analysis, Bellwether explores how much spending for special education comes from federal and state funds dedicated to special education versus other local or non-dedicated funding.
 For simplicity, “other” funds are referred to as “local” because they are funds that local districts can choose to spend on special education services.
 However, they may represent local revenue generated from local taxes or other state or federal funds not dedicated to special education but over which local districts have discretion.
 This analysis then compares the relative shares of funds used for special education services to the breakdown of federal, state, and local funds spent on education overall.
-It also examines examines whether districts draw more heavily on local funds to support special education than general education.
+It also examines whether districts draw more heavily on local funds to support special education than general education.

 In an ideal situation, the share of local responsibility for special education and total education funding would be proportional, reflecting a cohesive system that is calibrated to address all student needs and share costs equitably and in all communities.
 However, in FY20, on average, school systems spent a disproportionate share of funding from local sources on special education, suggesting that state and federal funding streams may not be pulling their weight.